 6.3.3 Mechanism of failure

 Computer languages frequently provide a variety of sizes for integer variables.
 Languages may support short, integer, long, and even big integers.
 Interfacing with protocols, device drivers, embedded systems, low level graphics or other external constructs may require each bit or set of bits to have a particular meaning.
 Those bit sets may or may not coincide with the sizes supported by a particular language implementation.
 When they do not, it is common practice to pack all of the bits into one word.
 Masking and shifting of the word using powers of two to pick out individual bits or using sums of powers of 2 to pick out subsets of bits (for example, using 28=22+23+24 to create the mask 11100 and then shifting 2 bits) provides a way of extracting those bits.
 Knowledge of the underlying bit storage is usually not necessary to accomplish simple extractions such as these.
-Problems can arise when programmers mix their techniques to reference the bits or output the bits.
-Problems can arise when programmers mix arithmetic and logical operations to reference the bits or output the bits.
-The storage ordering of the bits may not be what the programmer expects.
+Problems can arise when programmers mix their techniques (e.g. arithmetic and logical operations) to reference the bits or output the bit, since storage ordering of the bits may not be what the programmer expects.

 Packing of bits in an integer is not inherently problematic.
 However, an understanding of the intricacies of bit level programming must be known.
-Some computers or other devices store the bits left-to-right while others store them right-to-left.
+Some computers or other devices store the bits left-to-right while others store them right-to-left (or high-to-low vs low-to-high).
 The kind of storage can cause problems when interfacing with external devices that expect the bits in the opposite order.
 One problem arises when assumptions are made when interfacing with external constructs and the ordering of the bits or words are not the same as the receiving entity.
 Programmers may inadvertently use the sign bit in a bit field and then may not be aware that an arithmetic shift (sign extension) is being performed when right shifting causing the sign bit to be extended into other fields.
 Alternatively, a left shift can cause the sign bit to be one.
 Bit manipulations can also be problematic when the manipulations are done on binary encoded records that span multiple words.
 The storage and ordering of the bits must be considered when doing bit-wise operations across multiple words as bytes may be stored in big-endian or little-endian format.

+Some portions of a computer, usually the interfaces to external entities such as IO devices, have strict requirements on how bits are accessed in the interfaces.
+Some registers are narrower than the normal width of a computer word (usually 64 bits or 32 bits) and the bits read or written sometimes have explicit meaning to that device.
+The mismatch in sizes can result in the processor with the larger word size overwriting data needed by the interfaced system unless extreme care is taken to construct correct algorithms to account for all of the interfacing issues.
+Care is needed to correctly place the data that is being written, or to collect data that is being read.
+Incorrectly managed data can cause arbitrary behaviours of connected devices which can compromise the application or cause it to fail catastrophically.

 6.3.4 Applicable language characteristics